rancherfederal/carbide-docs/docs/app-collection-docs/introduction.md

 ### How can I access the collection?

-As RGS Rancher Carbide Suite or RGS Rancher Carbide customers, AppCo is included in your subscription.
 Your current license will automatically grant you access to these artifacts.
-If you're having trouble accessing the collection, or if you aren't yet a Suite or Carbide customer but are interested in trying it out, please [contact sales](https://ranchergovernment.com/the-rancher-government-subscription).
+If you're having trouble accessing the collection, or if you aren't yet a Carbide customer but are interested in trying it out, please [contact sales](https://ranchergovernment.com/the-rancher-government-subscription).

 Check out the guide to [get started](/docs/app-collection-docs/getting-started.md)!